kubernetes/website/content/en/docs/tasks/administer-cluster/dns-custom-nameservers.md

 ## CoreDNS

-CoreDNS is a flexible, extensible, authoritative DNS server which directly integrates with the Kubernetes API.
-It can serve as cluster DNS, complying with the [dns specifications] (https://github.com/kubernetes/dns/blob/master/docs/specification.md).
+CoreDNS is a general-purpose authoritative DNS-server that can serve as cluster DNS, complying with the [dns specifications] (https://github.com/kubernetes/dns/blob/master/docs/specification.md).

 ### CoreDNS ConfigMap options